Documentation Index

 target_collection_name | No | Overrides the target collection (created if it doesn’t exist). |

 metadata | No | Additional metadata.
-Values must be scalars only. |
+Values can be scalars (string, number, boolean, or null) or homogeneous arrays of scalars. |

 Example Workflow